yorkulibraries/islandora/README.md

 In fact, this feature is not meant to be the end-all-be-all of content modeling, but serves as an example of how it's done using
 Islandora.
 You can take as much or as little of it as you'd like.
 If you're doing you're own thing, the gist is:

-- When making your own content type, it will require `field_member_of`, `field_tags`, and an rdf mapping.
+- When making your own content type, it will require `field_member_of`, `field_tags`, and an RDF mapping.
-- When making your own media type, it will require `field_media_of`, `field_tags`, `field_mimetype`, an rdf mapping, and a field to hold the file.
+- When making your own media type, it will require `field_media_of`, `field_tags`, `field_mimetype`, an RDF mapping, and a field to hold the file.
 You can re-use `field_media_file`, `field_media_image`, `field_media_audio`, and `field_media_video` to do so.
 Media should
 always be tagged (`field_tags`) with a term from the pcdmuse ontology (preservation master, service file, thumbnail image) to denote its usage.
-- When making your own taxonomy vocabulary, its terms will require `field_external_uri` and an rdf mapping.
+- When making your own taxonomy vocabulary, its terms will require `field_external_uri` and an RDF mapping.
-- All rdf mappings need to map the `changed` time to `schema:dateModified`.
+- All RDF mappings need to map the `changed` time to `schema:dateModified`.

 ## Actions